Modularity of generating series of divisors on unitary Shimura varieties

 where the \emph{singular locus} $\mathrm{Sing} \subset \mathcal{S}^*_\Pap$ is the reduced closed substack of points at which the structure morphism $\mathcal{S}^*_\Pap \to \Spec(\co_\kk)$ is not smooth.
 It is $0$-dimensional and supported in characteristics dividing $D$.
 The right vertical arrow restricts to an isomorphism

 For each connected component $s\in \pi_0(\mathrm{Sing})$ the fiber

 is a smooth, irreducible, vertical Cartier divisor on $\mathcal{S}^*_\Kra$, and $\mathrm{Exc}=\bigsqcup_s \mathrm{Exc}_s$.

-As $\mathcal{S}_\Pap^*$ has geometrically normal fibers, every vertical divisor on it meets the boundary.
+As the $\co_\kk$-stack $\mathcal{S}_\Pap^*$ is proper and normal with normal fibers, every irreducible vertical divisor on it is the reduction, modulo some prime of $\co_\kk$, of an entire connected (=irreducible) component.
+From this it follows that every vertical divisor meets the boundary.
 Thus one could hope to use (\ref{intro nonsing}) to view $\bm{\psi}(f)$ as a rational section on $\mathcal{S}_\Pap^*$, compute its divisor there by examining Fourier-Jacobi expansions, and then pull that calculation back to $\mathcal{S}_\Kra^*$.

-This is precisely what we do, but there is an added complication: The line bundle $\bm{\omega}$ on (\ref{intro nonsing}) does not extend to $\mathcal{S}_\Pap^*$, and similarly the divisor $\mathcal{Z}_\Kra^*(m)$ on (\ref{intro nonsing}) cannot be extended across the singular locus to a Cartier divisor on $\mathcal{S}_\Pap^*$.
+This is essentially what we do, but there is an added complication.
+The line bundle $\bm{\omega}$ on (\ref{intro nonsing}) does not extend to $\mathcal{S}_\Pap^*$, and similarly the divisor $\mathcal{Z}_\Kra^*(m)$ on (\ref{intro nonsing}) cannot be extended across the singular locus to a Cartier divisor on $\mathcal{S}_\Pap^*$.
 However, if you square the line bundle and the divisors, they have much better behavior.
-This is the content of the following result, which combines Theorems \ref{thm:weight two nonsingular}, \ref{thm:pure divisor}, and \ref{thm:cartier error} of the text.
+This is the content of the following result, which is an amalgamation of Theorems \ref{thm:weight two nonsingular}, \ref{thm:pure divisor}, \ref{thm:cartier error}, and \ref{thm:toroidal} of the text.

 \begin{bigtheorem} There is a unique line bundle $\pure_\Pap$ on $\mathcal{S}_\Pap^*$ whose restriction to (\ref{intro nonsing}) is isomorphic to $ \bm{\omega}^2$.
 Denoting by $\pure_\Kra$ its pullback to $\mathcal{S}_\Kra^*$, there is an isomorphism